Staff profile

 Biography

 Tammi Walker is Professor of Forensic Psychology in the Department of Psychology and Principal of St Cuthbert’s Society at Durham University.
-She is a Fellow and a Chartered Psychologist of the British Psychological Society, a Registered Senior Fellow with Advance HE and has a visiting position at the University of Manchester.
+She is a Fellow and a Chartered Psychologist of the British Psychological Society and a Registered Senior Fellow with Advance HE.

-Her research focuses on adults, particularly women, in contact with prisons and forensic mental health services who have Multiple Long-Term Conditions.
-Specifically, severe mental illness, physical health conditions and addictions issues.
+Tammi leads the Forensic Mental Health Research Lab at Durham University.
+Her lab focuses on adults, particularly women, in contact with prisons and forensic mental health services who have Multiple Long-Term Conditions.
+Specifically, self-harm, severe mental illness, physical health conditions and addictions issues.

-She is an invited member of the Ministry of Justice Women in Criminal Justice System Expert Group and His Majesty’s Inspectorate of Probation and Prisons expert reference group for the joint thematic inspection of the quality of work undertaken with women.
-See this link for futher details: https://www.durham.ac.uk/staff/tammi-walker/
+Her most recent posts at the Ministry of Justice were on the Ministry of Justice Women in Criminal Justice System Expert Group and His Majesty’s Inspectorate of Probation and Prisons expert reference group for the joint thematic inspection of the quality of work undertaken with women.

-She co-authored 'Criminal Women' (2022: Bristol University Press), 'Tackling Sexual Violence at Universities: An International Perspective' (2019: Routledge Press) and was the lead author of 'Preventing Self-injury and Suicide in Women's Prisons' (2016: Waterside Press), which won the national British Psychological Society Book Award 2017 for Best Practitioner Text.
+She has published 'Criminal Women' (2022: Bristol University Press), 'Tackling Sexual Violence at Universities: An International Perspective' (2019: Routledge Press) and 'Preventing Self-injury and Suicide in Women's Prisons' (2016: Waterside Press), which won the 2017 British Psychological Society Book Award 2017 for Best Practitioner Text.

 Selected Awarded Grants